Austria Country Report

-The risk of jihadist terrorist attacks in Austria is lower than in many other Western European countries, including neighbouring Germany.
-However, there is a moderate risk of both low-capability and more sophisticated terrorist attacks launched by lone actors or small cells.
-Moreover, the collapse of the Islamic State in Iraq and Syria means that a number of foreign fighters are likely to enter Europe, heightening the risk of attacks.
+The risk of terrorist attacks in Austria is lower than in many other Western European countries, including neighbouring Germany.
+However, there is a moderate risk of both low-capability and more sophisticated jihadist terrorist attacks launched by lone actors or small cells.
 Soft targets such as transport hubs, music and sport venues, shopping centres, or public spaces near tourist attractions or in city centres are likely to be most at risk.
 Moreover, there is a heightened risk of far-right terrorism and anti-Semitic incidents in Austria.

 No vaccinations are required to enter the country.